sullivg2/sullivg2.github.io/advisory.md

 technologies.
 I am currently a technology advisor for Ammeris where I am supporting their Green Data Centre and Blockchain-focused platform-as-a-service.

-> *Our entire project felt a lift when Geoff began advising Ammeris, and it
-> really seemed like a lot of our vision started becoming integrated with real
-> world possibilities.
-Not only in bringing advanced understanding of our
-> infrastructure and connectivity needs, but presenting them to diverse audiences
-> in a way that we could build with and begin to implement.*
+"Our entire project felt a lift when Geoff began advising Ammeris, and it really seemed like a lot of our vision started becoming integrated with real world possibilities.
+Not only in bringing advanced understanding of our infrastructure and connectivity needs, but presenting them to diverse audiences in a way that we could build with and begin to implement."

-*[Matthew Pickup](https://www.linkedin.com/in/matthew-pickup-64883535/3), Co-founder & Director of Development @ [Ammeris](https://www.ammeris.com/)*
+[Matthew Pickup](https://www.linkedin.com/in/matthew-pickup-64883535/3), Co-founder & Director of Development @ [Ammeris](https://www.ammeris.com/)
 {: .notice}

 ### [Cloud-A](https://www.clouda.ca/)